JetBrains/Qodana/topics/qodana-ide-plugin.md

 [//]: # (title: Qodana in IDE)

-Starting from version 2022.3, you can use [%product%](about-qodana.md) to inspect your codebase for problems and receive recommendations on how to eliminate them using JetBrains IDEs installed via [JetBrains Toolbox App](https://www.jetbrains.com/toolbox-app/) such as IntelliJ IDEA, PhpStorm, WebStorm, Rider, GoLand, PyCharm, and Rider.
+Starting from version 2022.3, you can use [%product%](about-qodana.md) to inspect your codebase for problems and use the recommendations to eliminate them using JetBrains IDEs installed via [JetBrains Toolbox App](https://www.jetbrains.com/toolbox-app/) such as IntelliJ IDEA, PhpStorm, WebStorm, Rider, GoLand, PyCharm, and Rider.